Political committees that buy political advertising will have to provide more disclosure beginning July 28.

 The Top 3 donors to PAC contributors must be three individuals or entities other than political committees.
 If the Top 3 list includes a political committee, the sponsor must continue "drilling down" to determine other top contributing individuals or entities.

 PAC #1 sponsors an independent expenditure mailer supporting a candidate.
 Its Top 5 contributors are John Doe, PAC #2, PAC #3, Jane Smith and PAC #4.
 All of these names are included in the Top 5 contributor list.

 The PAC sponsoring the ad then must decide who to include in the expanded sponsor ID through the following process:

 The full sponsor identification message would say: "No candidate authorized this ad.
 It is paid for by PAC #1, 123 Market St., Olympia, WA.
 Top 5 Contributors: John Doe, PAC #2, PAC #3, Jane Smith, PAC #4.
 Top 3 Donors to PAC Contributors: Bob Johnson, Acme Plumbing, XYZ Corporation."

-PDC staff recommends that any donor that gave more than $700 during 12-month period preceding the date on which the advertisement is published or presented to the public be considered for the top 3.
-If more than three contributors to a "top 5" political committee tie for the top donation, the sponsor may select which three of those contributors to identify.
+PDC staff recommends that any donor that gave $1,000 during 12-month period preceding the date on which the advertisement is published or presented to the public be considered for the Top 3.
+If more than three contributors to a "Top 5" political committee tie for the top donation, the sponsor may select which three of those contributors to identify.